camdenlarson7/stochastic_computing/simple_operations/README.md

 # Stochastic Computing Practice

 This repository contains scripts and tools for simulating, analyzing, and visualizing stochastic multiplication using bitstreams.
-The project is designed to help you explore the accuracy and behavior of stochastic arithmetic under various conditions.
+The project is designed to help explore the accuracy and behavior of stochastic arithmetic under various conditions.

 ## Contents

 - `sc_arith.py` — Runs a single stochastic multiplication experiment for a fixed pair of random factors (`a`, `b`) across a range of bitstream lengths.
-Results are saved to CSV files for later analysis.
+Results are appended to stochastic_multiplication_results.csv for later analysis.
 - `bulk_arith.py` — Automates running `sc_arith.py` many times to build a large dataset of stochastic multiplication results for different random factors.
 - `stochastic_graphs.py` — Generates interactive HTML graphs (with draggable tables) for a single run, saved in the `single_run_graphs/` folder.
 - `analyze_stochastic_results.py` — Aggregates and visualizes results from all runs in `all_stochastic_results.csv`, saving summary graphs in the `analysis_graphs/` folder.